kevingbwu/my_notebook/cpp_concurrency_in_action_2nd/memory_model_atomic_types.md

 ### Modification orders

+Every object in a C++ program has a modification order composed of all the writes to that object from all threads in the program, starting with the object’s initialization.

 ## Atomic operations and types in C++

 **An atomic operation is an indivisible operation**.
 You can’t observe such an operation half-done from any thread in the system; it’s either done or not done.